 This study aims to examine the relationship between the political connections of companies' independent supervisory boards (PC-ISB) to these firms' performance during the COVID-19 pandemic in Indonesia.
-This study used 1515 observations of companies listed on the Indonesian Stock Exchange (IDX) for the years 2018-2021.
+This study used 1,515 observations of companies listed on the Indonesian Stock Exchange (IDX) for the years 2018-2021.
 The test was carried out using moderated regression analysis.
-Additional tests were also conducted, such as market performance tests and endogeneity tests using the System Generalized Method of Moments (the System GMM) and the differencein-difference (DID) regression analysis.
+Additional tests were also conducted, such as market performance tests and endogeneity tests using the System Generalized Method of Moments (the System GMM) and the difference-in-difference regression analysis (DID).
 Results confirm that PC-ISB has a significant positive effect on company performance.
 Then, during the COVID-19 pandemic, the company's performance got worse.
 However, we did not find that pandemic conditions moderated the relationship between PC-ISB and company performance.
 Our results remained consistent after testing using the System GMM and the DID to address the issue of endogeneity.